Sidney Toler: Later years

 After 1943 Sidney Toler was playing Charlie Chan exclusively, except for a single instance in 1945.
-The Fred Allen comedy It's in the Bag! cast Toler as a plainclothes detective who speaks without prepositions -- like Charlie Chan.
+The Fred Allen comedy It's in the Bag! cast Toler as a plainclothes detective who speaks without prepositions—like Charlie Chan.

 By the end of 1946, age and illness were affecting Toler.
 Diagnosed with cancer, the 72-year-old Toler was so ill during the filming of Dangerous Money (1946) and Shadows Over Chinatown (1946) that he could hardly walk.
 Monogram hired Toler's original foil, "Number Two Son" Sen Yung (now billed as Victor Sen Young) for Toler's last three films, quite probably to ease the burden on Toler; the comic byplay of Young and Moreland relieved Toler of much of the action.
 According to Mantan Moreland, Toler gallantly refused to leave the series: "Mr. Toler couldn't stand for very long and had to rest a lot.
 I told him he should be in a hospital.
 And he said to me, 'Manny, if I quit the picture I'll put all these people out of work.'"
 Toler mustered enough strength to complete his last film, The Trap.
 The film was scripted and staged with Toler's fragile physical condition in mind: Toler's scenes are limited, and he doesn't make his entrance until 16 minutes into the picture.
-The Trap was filmed in July and August of 1946, and released in November that same year to mostly negative reviews, noting the film's patchwork construction.
+The Trap was filmed in July and August 1946, and released in November that same year to mostly negative reviews, noting the film's patchwork construction.
 Trade publisher Pete Harrison was blunt: "A new low for the series.
 The picture does not have one redeeming feature."
 Toler, no longer able to work in pictures, was forced into retirement.
 His Monogram output matched his Fox output: 11 films for each studio.